-- Behavioural changes such as reduced concentration and/or becoming withdrawn, clingy, depressed, tearful, emotionally up and down, reluctance to go training or take part in activities. - An unexplained drop off in performance. - Physical signs such as stomach aches, headaches, difficulty in sleeping, bed wetting, scratching and bruising, damaged clothes, bingeing e.g. on food, alcohol or cigarettes. - A shortage of money or frequents loss of possessions.

-3.3.3 It must be recognised that the above list is not exhaustive, but also that the presence of one or more of the indications is not proof that abuse is taking place.
+- Behavioural changes such as reduced concentration and/or becoming withdrawn, clingy, depressed, tearful, emotionally up and down, reluctance to go training or take part in activities. - An unexplained drop off in performance. - Physical signs such as stomach aches, headaches, difficulty in sleeping, bed wetting, scratching and bruising, damaged clothes, bingeing e.g. on food, alcohol or cigarettes. - A shortage of money or frequent loss of possessions. - 3.3.3 It must be recognised that the above list is not exhaustive, but also that the presence of one or more of the indications is not proof that abuse is taking place.
 It is NOT the responsibility of those working at PWB to decide that child abuse is occurring.
-It IS their responsibility to act on any concerns by reporting any incident to your Tour Coordinator or Designated Safety Officer, as well as completing a Safeguarding Report Form (Appendix A and also found on our website www.pwb.ngo/report).
+It IS their responsibility to act on any concerns by reporting any incident to your Tour Coordinator or Designated Safety Officer, as well as completing a Safeguarding Report Form (Appendix A and also found on our website www.pwb.ngo/report). - 3.3.4 For young people with disabilities, indicators of abuse can be harder to determine.
+It should be recognised that children with disabilities do not always have the ability to advocate for themselves, or disclose incidents or concerns.
+As such, greater care and vigilance must be adopted when working with children with disabilities.